guizhiyi/GSSP/README.md

 ### Code Setup
 1. `pip install -r requirements.txt`

-2. Run `python gssp.py`.
+2. Run `python gssp.py` for simple GSSP.
+Run `python gdtopk.py` for GDTopK on top of GSSP.
+   For image classification，the codes are in folder `cv`.
+For machine translation, the codes are in `nlp`.
 You can change your configurations in python codes.